Build your first Blazor App with UI Kit blocks

 -

-OPTIONAL: If you wish to use our font icons prepared for Bootstrap 5.3, you can include the following CDN link:
+Optional: To use the font icons prepared for Bootstrap 5.3, include the following CDN link:

 <link href="https://cdn.syncfusion.com/blazor/ui-kit/font-icons/bootstrap5.3-icons.css" rel="stylesheet" />